 When you start with your new employer

-- Meet with your employer to set milestones for the remainder of your training.
-Use the guide to help you
+- Meet with your employer to set milestones for the remainder of your training including dates for your six-monthly reviews.
+Use the guide to help you.

 Q: How long must I register for with my new employer?